West Wilkes High School: Athletics

 West Wilkes sports mascot is the Blackhawks.
 West Wilkes is a member of the North Carolina High School Athletic Association and is classified as a 2A school.
-The school is a member of the Foothills 2A Athletic Conference, which 2A schools from Wilkes County and neighboring Surry & Yadkin counties in North Carolina.
+The school is a member of the Foothills 2A Athletic Conference, which also includes 2A schools from Wilkes County and neighboring Surry & Yadkin counties in North Carolina.
 The school's colors are Orange and Black.

-Student Body

-The school is controversial among students for its methods of punishment.
-Primarily the controversy stems from the removal of breaks and lunch periods as an incentive for good behavior from students when they act out of order.